Maxelee/CARPoolGP/docs/source/index.rst

 Contents
 --------
-See the :doc:`simulations` section for details about the suite, including the process for :doc:`access`.
-We include a brief tutorial for interacting with the simulation data in :doc:`tutorial`.
+See the :doc:`installation` section for details on getting started with CARPoolGP.
+To find a brief description of the theoretical framework for CARPoolGP see :doc:`theory`.
+We include tutorials in the :doc:`tutorial` section.

 .. toctree::

-   simulations
+   installation
-   access
+   theory
    tutorial
    contact